noalmamater/site-tester/README.md

 # site-tester
- A tester whitch takes a list of sites from a file and test if they are online
+ A tester which takes a list of sites from a file and tests if they are online.
+Written while learning golang.